James 5:16 King James Version (KJV)

 He makes a way where there seems to be none.
 Our God specialises in the impossible.
 He specialises in dead ends.
 These he turns into open doors.
 However, the criteria remain.
 We are to be fervent and righteous.
 The Bible teaches us to seek first his kingdom, and in doing so God availeth much!

-This is not the gospel that fill the pews and offering baskets.
+This is not the gospel that fills the pews and offering baskets.
 The congregations want to hear of a God that availeth much, and not one who wants us to seek first his kingdom.
-The pursuit of riches is leaving a lot of unbelieving “believers” in worser states than they were in when they came to the church.
+The pursuit of riches is leaving a lot of unbelieving “believers” in worse states than they were in when they came to the church.
 It is pulling people from desperation into much worse conditions.

 There are wolves among the sheep.
 There are wolves purporting to lead the sheep.
 The greed of the sheep is leading them to feed the wolves in hope that the wolves would share on the grace that they have.
 All this without realising that the wolves have none left.
 To make this clearer, many pastors and church leaders are robbing the flock that they should be feeding.
 The flock is just as guilty as the pastors are.